Musée national Jean-Jacques Henner

 The Musée national Jean-Jacques Henner is a French art museum dedicated to the works of painter Jean-Jacques Henner (1829–1905).
 It is located in the 17th arrondissement of Paris at 43, Avenue de Villiers.

-The museum in housed within an 1878 hôtel particulier by architect Nicolas Félix Escalier, formerly owned by the painter Guillaume Dubufe, acquired by Henner's niece in 1921.
-It was inaugurated as a museum in 1924; it became a national museum in 1943.
-Today the museum contains a large collection of paintings and drawings by Alsatian painter Jean-Jacques Henner, including some 1,000 sketches, documents and souvenirs distributed in seven rooms on four floors of exhibition space.
-The collection includes more than 130 portraits, as well as mythical themes and figures in dream landscapes that approached Symbolism.
-Many studies are displayed with finished paintings, together with descriptions by major critics of the day.
+The museum is housed within an 1878 hôtel particulier designed by architect Nicolas-Félix Escalier.
+Following Henner's instructions, Marie Henner, the widow of his nephew Jules Henner, acquired it from the painter Guillaume Dubufe, in 1921.
+It was inaugurated as a museum on 7 March 1924 by Léon Bérard, Minister of Public Instruction.
+Its first director was Henner's former pupil Many Benner.
+It became a national museum in 1943.

+The museum's holdings include a large collection of paintings and drawings by Alsatian painter Jean-Jacques Henner, as well as some 1,000 sketches, documents and souvenirs.
+A selection of these works and artifacts a displayed in seven rooms on four floors of exhibition space.
+The collection includes more than 130 portraits, as well as paintings of mythical themes and figures in dream landscapes that approach the work of the Symbolists.

+Many preparatory studies are displayed alongside finished paintings, together with descriptions and evaluations by contemporary critics.